saferpay/sndbx/texts/eps.md

 *	Your eps PIN.
 *	The Currency your customers will purchase with eps.
 *	Your Saferpay Customer ID.
-*	The ID of the Saferpay eCommerce Terminal eps is to be added.
+*	The ID of the Saferpay eCommerce Terminal eps has to be added.

 **Attention**: Please send the information to activate eps to **service.saferpay@six-payment-services.com**.